erich-hs/ts-stationarity-micro/README.md

 Containerized microservice for Time Series stationarity testing with Augmented Dickey-Fuller (ADF) and Kwiatkowski-Phillips-Schmidt-Shin (KPSS) tests.

 ## About this Repository
-This is a template repository of a containerized Python Flask App Microservice that can be deployed locally or on cloud.
-You can find notes on deploying the Docker image locally, on an AWS Cloud9 environment or on a Google Cloud Shell.
+This is a template repository of a containerized Python Flask Microservice with best CI/CD practices for local deployment or in the cloud.

+An AWS CodeBuild workflow is configured to push the latest Docker image to an AWS ECR (Elastic Container Registry) repository via a make deploy command (You can refer to the deploy task in this sample [Makefile](Makefile)).
+The build is set to trigger on every push to the GitHub repository via buildspec.yml (AWS CodeBuild) and main.yml (GitHub Actions).

 ## Local Deployment - Docker
-### Docker Image
+### Docker Image:
 Build image locally
 ```bash
 $ docker build --tag ts-micro .
 ```
-Check the built image
+Check built image
 ```
 $ docker image ls
 ```